JovianHQ/opendatasets/README.md

 # opendatasets
-A curated collection of datasets for data analysis &amp; machine learning, downloadable with a single Python command
+A curated collection of datasets for data analysis &amp; machine learning, downloadable with a single Python command.

+Try it out online: https://jovian.ml/aakashns/opendatasets-demo

 ## Installation & Usage

 Install the library using `pip`:

 ```
-pip install opendatasets
+pip install opendatasets --upgrade
 ```

-To use the library, just import it and use the
+To use the library, just import it and use the `download` function.

 ```
 import opendatasets as od